ubclaunchpad/rocket2/docs/Deployment.rst

 local computer with ``ngrok`` forwarding.
 If you have successfully set up an instance on a remote computer, you may still want to have a look.

-For those of you who don’t want too much of a hassle, hosting via Heroku is also a valid option, as Heroku does continuous deployment without the need of setting up Inertia, and also has built-in SSL so you don’t need to set anything up.
+For those of you who don't want too much of a hassle, hosting via Heroku is also a valid option, as Heroku does continuous deployment without the need of setting up Inertia, and also has built-in SSL so you don't need to set anything up.
 Be wary, however, that Heroku is almost twice as expensive as an AWS EC2 t2.micro instance.